Task Aware Dreamer for Task Generalization in Reinforcement Learning: Task aware dreamer

+Here, $\mathcal{H}_1$ contains Q-functions that satisfy the optimal Bellman equation with data from $\mathcal{D}_m$.
+In contrast, $\mathcal{H}_2$ and $\mathcal{H}_3$ contain Q-functions that satisfy the optimal Bellman equation using data generated by world models trained on a single dataset and on all datasets, respectively.
+Consequently, $\mathcal{H}_2\subseteq\mathcal{H}_1$ utilizes the generalization ability of world models, extending prior results in the fixed-task setting~\cite{41}.
+Moreover, $\mathcal{H}_3\subseteq\mathcal{H}_2$ suggests that shared dynamic structures across tasks benefit learning world models.
+Overall, Theorem~\ref{thm-model} indicates that training world models narrows the hypothesis space of plausible Q-functions, thereby facilitating agent learning and improving generalization.

-As traditional world models~\cite{hafner2019learning,hafner2019dream} mainly designed for the single-task setting, we first analyze the probabilistic graphical model of the task-distribution setting in Fig.~\ref{pgm_tad_fig} and further build reward-informed world models for handling the task distribution.
-As shown in Fig.~\ref{pgm_tad_fig}, the reward does not only rely on the previous states and actions but also on the current task.
-Thus the joint distribution can be calculated as
+As existing world models~\cite{4,5} are primarily designed for the single-task setting, we propose Reward-Informed World Models (RIWM) for the task-distribution setting.
+We begin by analyzing the probabilistic graphical model of this setting, illustrated in Fig.~\ref{pgm_tad_fig}, where the rewards depend not only on previous states and actions but also on the current task.
+Accordingly, the joint distribution can be expressed as: